CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🐞 Bug fix

-- The statement preview page now presents HTML as it would show in the CodinGame IDE
+- The statement preview page now presents HTML as it would show in the CodinGame IDE.
+- The statement preview page now looks for both `.html` and `.html.tpl` files.
 - Fixed `ToggleModule` taking up a lot of characters in the game result from the allowed quota.

 ## 3.15.2